UKCloud/documentation/articles/azure/azs-how-resize-unmanaged-disk.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Resize an unmanaged disk
+toc_title: Resize an unmanaged disk - PowerShell
 toc_fullpath: Users/How To/azs-how-resize-unmanaged-disk.md
 toc_mdlink: azs-how-resize-unmanaged-disk.md
 ---

-# How to resize an unmanaged disk
+# How to resize an unmanaged disk with PowerShell

 ## Overview